-Methods we are using to manage these risks include the implementation at our properties of emergency preparedness policies and procedures outlining the key processes, individuals, tools and equipment, and safety measures necessary in the event of extreme weather including pre-storm preparation and post- storm cleanup activities.
+First, we have adopted a disaster preparedness policy, which instructs our asset managements work with property managements and tenants at our properties to adopt asset-specific emergency preparedness policies and procedures.
+These policies and procedures outline the key processes, individuals, tools and equipment, and safety measures necessary in the event of extreme weather including pre-storm preparation and post- storm cleanup activities.
 For example, each year Healthpeak hosts an annual conference for our tenants and operators, in which best practices, key emergency processes, and safety measures are covered in training sessions and interactive focus-groups.
-The knowledge obtained and implemented from these sessions aids in managing the risk of increased capital costs related to damages to our buildings, because certain damages could be lessened or eliminated if proper preparation steps are followed (i.e., sandbags added around flood-prone areas of properties when over 2 inches of rain is forecasted).
-To manage risks from acute weather events, Healthpeak invests approximately \$3.5 million on wind and flood insurance.
+During 2020, we held smaller virtual meetings with tenants due to the pandemic.
+As a result of these meetings, as well as implementing preparedness policies at the asset level, we obtain knowledge and implemented specific plans to manage the risk of increased capital costs related to damages to our buildings and protect life.
+For example, we have learned that certain damages could be lessened or eliminated if proper preparation steps are followed, such as adding sandbags around flood-prone areas of properties when over 2 inches of rain is forecasted.

+In addition, to manage risks from acute weather events, Healthpeak invests approximately \$6.8 million on wind and flood insurance.
 Additionally, we strive to maintain and build upon our investment grade corporate financial structure to aid in decreasing our insurance rates as a result of demonstrating our financial stability, and we negotiate competitive insurance rates through a bidding process to ensure we receive the lowest rates.
-Such management methods outlined herein are a part of our normal business practices, so do not cost us anything (\$0.00) in the way of managing these climate-related risks.